What is Free Body Diagram : Definition with examples

 Conclusion

 So I hope that you got a fair idea about the free body diagram.
-You might have understood that this is the basis of physics and as an engineer, we should have a good idea about how to draw a free body diagram.
+You might have understood that this is the basis of physics and as an engineer, we should have a good idea about how to draw a free-body diagram.

 Frequently Asked Questions ( FAQ)

-What is free body diagram?
+What is a free-body diagram?

-Free body diagram is a schematic representation of all forces acting on a stationary or moving body
+A free-body diagram is a schematic representation of all forces acting on a stationary or moving body

-Free body diagram is used to find and calculate all forces acting on a moving or stationary body.
+A free-body diagram is used to find and calculate all forces acting on a moving or stationary body.

-How to draw free body diagram?
+How to draw a free-body diagram?

-Step-1: Identify all forces acting on the body
+Step 1: Identify all forces acting on the body

-Step-2: Draw the schematic of the body
+Step 2: Draw the schematic of the body

-Step-3: Show all forces with directions
+Step 3: Show all forces with directions

-Step-4: Calculate forces
+Step 4: Calculate forces

 Rajib